DanielSon105/docker-ruby-on-rails/README.md

   ./bootstrap.sh
   ```

-- Add required gems to `./webapp/Gemfile` if desired (like `gem 'puma'` to work with default command).
+- Add required gems to `./webapp/Gemfile` if desired (like `gem 'puma', '3.4.0'` to work with default command).

 - Build and start application inside docker using docker-compose (on the first launch it will install all the gems into a shared folder, so it might take a while):